Overall the Chihuahua breed is relatively healthy. They live the longest of all the dog breeds and sometimes even make it into their twenties!

 You have probably heard of this condition before since some people suffer from it.
 This is the scientific term for low blood sugar.

-It is most common in younger Chihuahuas and Chihuahua puppies.
+This is one of the more common chihuahua illnesses in younger Chihuahuas and Chihuahua puppies.
 Basically, it’s caused by the high metabolism of the young dog.
 It’s important to make sure your Chi eats at regular intervals.

 Symptoms include muscle weakness, staggering, listlessness, and in extreme cases, seizures, coma, and death.